djndl1/CSNotes/cpp/cpp_oop.md

 }
 ```

-s`tatic const` data members should be initialized like any other static data member: in source files defining these data members (better always so).
+`static const` data members should be initialized like any other static data member: in source files defining these data members (better always so).
 In-class initialization may be possible (although not strictly required for compilers) of built-in primitive data types.
 In-class initialization of integer constatn values is possible using enums.

 ```cpp
 class X {